bwathomas/LLM_SchoolChoice/ReadMe.md

 The program will read the configuration, process permutations, query the OpenAI API, extract and match school names, and save the results to Excel files.

+In the event you are interested in changing the prompt, simply change prompt.txt.
+Words in bracket (such as [income]) in the prompt will be substituted by variables from Variables.xlsx.
+In order to change the schools considered valid answers by the program, change school_list.xlsx.
 ## Functions

 ### Reading Templates and Variables